codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 ### Adding a Rancher cluster

 Rancher clusters are currently supported as generic clusters.
-Rancher clusters have a specific authentication configuration (the details are here: [https://rancher.com/kubernetes-authentication-in-rancher-and-rbac](https://rancher.com/kubernetes-authentication-in-rancher-and-rbac){:target="\_blank"} for Rancher 1.x and at [https://rancher.com/blog/2018/2018-05-04-authentication-authorization-rancher2/](https://rancher.com/blog/2018/2018-05-04-authentication-authorization-rancher2/){:target="\_blank"} for Rancher 2.x).
+Rancher clusters have a specific authentication configuration, as described for [Rancher 1.x](https://rancher.com/kubernetes-authentication-in-rancher-and-rbac){:target="\_blank"}, and [Rancher 2.x](https://rancher.com/blog/2018/2018-05-04-authentication-authorization-rancher2/){:target="\_blank"}.

 Authentication using a token of a Kubernetes Service Account, which is usually used by Codefresh, doesn't work with Rancher clusters.
 Also, Rancher doesn't do proper TLS termination out-of-the-box for Kubernetes clusters hosted on it, so one needs to configure a load balancer for that purpose.